baloise/c2sec-openbugbounty-module/README.md

 ### Metrics

 obb can give you
-* a performance value for a given domain in regard of the response time (1=shortest response time,0=longest response time)
+* a ranking for a given domain in terms of response time (1=shortest response time,0=longest response time)
 * the average response time for all domains
 * the worst and best performing domains

+If the domain has not fixed any vulnerabilies yet, the ranking will return a zero.
 The data for these metrics are coming from the database.
 In order to use them, you first have to populate your database.

 ### Database

 obb saves domain data in its own format, so no individual incidents is recorded.
 Instead the accumulated data of one domain (DomainData) is stored.
 When populating the database, the process starts to iterate through all incident ids from openbugbounty.
 The starting index found in `obb.ini` as `incident_index`.
 Each incident is read and processed.
 After every 50 incidents the database will be updated.
 To keep track of unfixed incidents, obb writes them to a file `.to_update_file`.
 Everytime the database is updated / populated, those incidents will be checked again.

 ## Dependencies:

-Written / Testet on:
+Written / Testet on: PHP 7.2.0

-* PHP 7.2.0

-It should work on PHP 5.x aswell.
+(But it should work on PHP 5.x aswell.)

 * MySQL Server